 The Role of the Human Resources

 The human resource departments of most companies today are responsible for more than just the hiring and firing of staff members.
 A human resource (HR) department works on every level of a staff member's working life with the company.
-The goal of the HR department is to provide and maintain the best relationship between the employer and the employee, so the company can meet or surpass its mission goals and the employee can achieve their own personal work goals.
+The goal of the HR department is to provide the best relationship between the employer and the employee.
+A Relationship that the company can use to meet or surpass its mission goals and the employee can use to achieve their personal work goals.

 The HR manager must understand what is happening within each department as well as with each employee.
 HR should understand what is needed for each department and help identify the people who are achieving as well as the people needing help.
 The goal is to have each department work smooth and as cost-effective as possible.
 The HR manager cannot affect change that can help an individual department if the problem is with department lead or if the other department leads to protect the disruptive personnel.
 "Effective managers spot organizational issues and deal with them before they become major problems” (Gomez-Majia, Balkin, & Cardy, 2010, p.
 12).
 A monthly meeting of the department heads could help define the problems within each department.